 What are your work values?

 Complete this exercise to find out how important each of these common work-related values is to you.
-For each value, write down whether it is very important, important, or not important.
+For each value, select whether it is very important, important, or not important.

 In my career, I am looking for: